SergejRuff/Virusparies/README.md

 #### Export Graphical Tables

-The `exportVirusPlot()` function utilizes the `gtsave` function from the gt package to export graphical tables in various formats.
+The `ExportVirusGt()` function utilizes the `gtsave` function from the gt package to export graphical tables in various formats.
 This feature is currently in an experimental phase and may not operate as expected. ***!*** Please note that exporting PNG and PDF files requires Google Chrome or a Chromium-based browser.

 ``` r